basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak.md

 where **X.Y.Z** is the version of Riak CS you have installed.

-Note that this assumes Riak and RiakCS packages are installed on the same machine.
-If the RiakCS package is not installed on the Riak box, then the files `riak-cs-machine:/usr/lib64/riak-cs/lib/riak_cs-X.Y.Z/ebin/*` must be copied to the Riak box, with the copy destination added to the `add_paths` directive.
+Note that this assumes Riak and Riak CS packages are installed on the same machine.
+If the Riak CS package is not installed on the Riak box, then the files `riak-cs-machine:/usr/lib64/riak-cs/lib/riak_cs-X.Y.Z/ebin/*` must be copied to the Riak box, with the copy destination added to the `add_paths` directive.

 Next, add this to the **riak_core** section of `app.config`: